Patient and Visitor Information

 Onsite parking is available at all sites of the NHS.
 Signage at each location will direct you to park in the lots designated for patients and visitors.

-A gated system is now in place at Niagara-on-the-Lake and our three large sites (St. Catharines, Niagara Falls and Welland).
-We will not be implementing the gated system at the Port Colborne or Fort Erie sites at this time, and we will continue with pay and display at these sites for patients and visitors.
+A gated system is in place at Niagara-on-the-Lake and our three large sites (St. Catharines, Niagara Falls and Welland).
+Pay and display systems are in use at the Port Colborne and Fort Erie sites.
+At the St. Catharines Site, we have also added new spaces for parking to better meet the needs of our patients and visitors during peak times.

 The current rates are as follows: